carterlasalle/conversation-predictor/README.md

 ## Acknowledgments

-- OpenRouter API for providing access to various language models
+- OpenRouter for providing LLM API access
-- The FastAPI team for the excellent web framework
+- FastAPI for the backend framework
-- The Next.js team for the React framework
+- Next.js for the frontend framework
-- The D3.js team for the visualization library